vellamike/gosoro/README.md

 # gosoro
 Igisoro AI, implemented in GO

+# Further thoughts on the game:

+The AI is currently very board-centric, that is to say it evaluates moves based on the resultant board.
+In actual fact the instruction or move is the central concept, a game should be seen as a sequence of moves not board states.
+A move can either be a parent move (other moves must follow from it) or a leaf move.
+The AI can then find the path through the move tree which terminates in the best leaf move.
+A leaf move can either be one which leads to a capture, forcing another move, or one which causes automatic victory.
+A leaf move can also be evaluated in a minimax-style manner by evaluating what leaf moves the oponent may play based on the eventual board associated with the computer's leaf move.

 # Notes

  Initial rules: No reversing, only victory is if other player can't move